Philippine journalist convicted of libel, given 6-year term

 The Manila court found Maria Ressa, her online news site Rappler Inc. and former reporter Reynaldo Santos Jr. guilty of libeling a wealthy businessman.
 The Rappler’s story on May 29, 2012, cited an unspecified intelligence report linking him to a murder, drug dealing, human trafficking and smuggling.
 The site’s lawyers disputed any malice and said the time limit for filing the libel complaint had passed.

-“The decision for me is devastating because it says that Rappler is wrong,” Ressa said in a news conference after the ruling.
-Her voice cracking, she appealed to journalists and Filipinos to continue fighting for their rights “and hold power to account.”
+“The decision for me is devastating because it essentially says that Rappler, that we are wrong,” Ressa said in a news conference after the ruling.
+Her voice cracking, she vowed that “we will keep fighting” and appealed to journalists and Filipinos to continue fighting for their rights “and hold power to account.”

 Ressa was sentenced to up to six years but was not immediately taken into custody.
-She posted bail for the case last year, and her lawyer said they will appeal the verdict.
+She posted bail for the case last year, and her lawyer, Theodore Te, said they will appeal the verdict.

 “The verdict against Maria Ressa highlights the ability of the Philippines’ abusive leader to manipulate the laws to go after critical, well-respected media voices whatever the ultimate cost to the country,” said Phil Robertson of Human Rights Watch, adding the verdict was “a frontal assault on freedom of the press that is critical to protect and preserve Philippines democracy.”